kyco/jquery.kyco.preloader/README.md

 By default this preloader shows a progress bar.
 If you wish to use a spinner or something else just edit the css file to hide the progress bar.
 I have added a stylesheet so that it is easy to detect which classes are used by the preloader.

+One easy way of styling the preloader is to set the <code>animateDuration: 10000000</code> when initiating the preloader in order for the preloader to stay visible.

 The preloader is quite flexible, all styles can be deleted except for the *position* attribute of *#kyco_preloader*.